 Fruits may also contain some protein, and high-protein fruits have more of this essential nutrient than is typical.
-For example, some high-protein fruits have as much as 10 percent of the recommended daily dose of protein in a single cup.
+For example, some high-protein fruits have as much as 10 percent of the recommended daily dose of protein in a single cup of fruit.

 Still, keep in mind that if you want to add extra protein to your diet, it’s best not to limit your options to fruit.

 If you follow a plant-based diet, you can include foods like nut butter and high-protein vegetables like garbanzo beans to support the protein intake you get from fruit.

 And if you eat animal-based foods, a choice like salmon will boost healthy fat and omega-3 fatty acid intake as it provides you with protein.
 For lean protein, grass-fed beef offers the nutrition you need.

 Why add high-protein fruits to your diet?

 Here are some reasons for adding protein-rich fruits to your diet:

 1. Most high-protein fruits are low in fat, sodium, and calories